 Listening and letting your child talk

-If your child finds it difficult to talk to you about the separation, he might be able to talk to another trusted adult – perhaps an aunt or uncle, family friend, teacher or counsellor.
+If your child finds it difficult to talk to you about the separation, she might be able to talk with another trusted adult – perhaps an aunt or uncle, family friend, teacher or counsellor.

 Reassuring your child